identities.ai

 and start verifying it?

-We are currently in private alpha, working with select design partners to establish the identity layer for the agent economy.
+We are currently in private alpha, working with select design partners to establish the delegated-authority proof layer for AI-agent workflows.

 1